 The island itself is accessible at any time of the day but the ticket office opens from 6 AM to 6 PM every day.
 Visit between April to August to avoid the monsoon season.

 |Ticketing Office||06:00 – 18:00|

 Menjangan Island Entrance Fee

 As a part of West Bali National Park.
 To explore the entire island including doing the underwater activities.
-Tourist will only need to pay the national park ticket in the mainland.
-Entrance ticket to West Bali National Park includes the Menjangan Island is IDR 200,000/ person.
-During weekend and holidays, the ticket costs IDR 300,000.
+Tourists will only need to pay the national park ticket on the mainland.
+The entrance ticket to West Bali National Park includes Menjangan Island is IDR 200,000/ person.
+During weekends and holidays, the ticket costs IDR 300,000.

 |Menjangan Island Entrance Fee|

 Menjangan Island provides minimum facilities to preserve its natural state.
 There isn’t any accommodation on the island, so tourists can find a hotel in either Banyuwangi or Bali.
 Toilets are available near the ticket office and jetties.